Prague Castle

 Yes, St. Vitus Cathedral is wheelchair accessible.
 However, due to the historical nature of the building, some areas may have limited accessibility.

-Yes, guided tours are available for Prague Castle and its historical buildings, including the St. Vitus Cathedral.
-Guided tours are highly recommended for a more enriching experience.
+Yes, Prague Castle guided tours are available.
+These tours are highly recommended for a more enriching experience.
 Knowledgeable guides will take you through the cathedral's history, architectural highlights, and stories behind its magnificent artworks.

 It's best to visit St. Vitus Cathedral early in the morning or later in the afternoon to avoid crowds.
 Weekdays also tend to be less crowded compared to weekends.